Where does the money come from and how do we spend it?

 - Loans charges to finance capital expenditure

-Corporate Governance includes:
+Corporate Governance service areas

 - Assessors and Electoral Registration Services